Privoce/vocechat-server-rust/README.md

 # Re-decentralized the Internet through personal cloud computing.
 ## VoceChat is the `lightest` chat server prioritizes private hosting!

-# Grand Goal
+# Goal

-The grand goal of Voce is to provide a space owned by "you" on the Internet, just as the name "voce" means in portguese.
-As cloud computing is getting matured, there will be a time in the foreseeable future that netizens like you and me can enjoy the benefit of having a personal cloud space on the Internet.
+The goal of Voce is to provide a space owned by "you" on the Internet, just as the name "voce" means in portguese.
+As cloud computing getting matured, there will be a time in the foreseeable future that netizens like you and me can enjoy the benefit of having a personal cloud space on the Internet--like iCloud, while not only will you have storage, but also a personalized computing layer.

 Why do we need a private cloud space?
 The short answer is that information will become our private property and means of communication will be under the control of every netizen.